Why SMART Goals Work Better Than Regular Goals

 SMART Goals Still Require One Thing Most People Ignore

-Even with perfect structure, there’s still one thing that ultimately determines success: consistency over intensity.
+Even with the perfect structure in place, there’s still one factor that ultimately determines success: consistency over intensity.

-SMART goals don’t work because they’re perfect on paper.
-They work because they’re repeatable in real life.
+SMART goals don’t work because they look good on paper.
+They work because they’re realistic enough to repeat in everyday life.

-A simple goal done consistently will always outperform an ambitious goal done inconsistently.
+A simple goal done consistently will almost always outperform an ambitious goal done inconsistently.

-It’s easy to get caught up in making goals bigger, harder, or more impressive.
-But progress usually comes from showing up and doing the same manageable actions again and again, even when motivation isn’t high.
+It’s easy to focus on making goals bigger, harder, or more impressive.
+But real progress usually comes from showing up and repeating manageable actions over and over again, even when motivation is low.

-In the end, SMART goals are not about doing more — they’re about doing what matters, steadily enough for it to actually compound over time.
+In the end, SMART goals aren’t about doing more — they’re about doing what matters most, consistently enough for the results to compound over time.

 Final Thoughts

-SMART goals work better than regular goals because they solve the core problems that cause most people to fail:
+SMART goals work better than regular goals because they address the core issues that cause most people to fall short:

 - Lack of clarity